Explained: Why are farmers unhappy with the Agriculture Bills?

 What's govt take?

-Agriculture minister Narendra Singh Tomar said the Minimum Support Price (MSP) mechanism for farmers will continue and that the mechanism will not be impacted by two proposed legislations.
+Agriculture Minister Narendra Singh Tomar said the Minimum Support Price (MSP) mechanism for farmers will continue and that the mechanism will not be impacted by two proposed legislations.

 The minister also clarified that these bills would not have any impact on the Minimum Support Price (MSP) mechanism which will continue.